Angiephoenix/remote-os-architecture/README.md

 ## What This System Covers

 ### Decision Visibility
 Every meaningful decision is logged with context, rationale, owner, reversibility classification, and a scheduled review date.
 Decisions are classified as Strategic, Operational, or Tactical, with routing rules for each.
-The decision log is the foundational layer — every workflow, metric, and automation prototype links back to it.
+The decision log is the foundational layer; every workflow, metric, and automation prototype links back to it.

 ### Information Architecture
 A single-source-of-truth model assigns every domain exactly one canonical location.
 A content lifecycle (Draft → Active → Archived → Retired) prevents documentation debt by making freshness a structural property, not a cultural aspiration.